American chestnut

 Background

-American chestnut is a plant.
-The leaves and bark of the plant are used to make medicine.
+American chestnut (Castanea dentata) is a tree that's been destroyed by a fungal disease.
+Its leaves and bark have been traditionally used to make medicine.

-People take American chestnut as a tea for cough, breathing problems, and other conditions, but there is no good scientific evidence to support these uses.
+People use American chestnut for cough, sore throat, and other conditions, but there is no good scientific evidence to support these uses.

 Special Precautions & Warnings: